coderefinery/coderefinery.org/repository.md

 ## Git repository hosting for the Nordics (beta) [source.coderefinery.org](https://source.coderefinery.org)

+Private and public repositories with unlimited number of collaborators for Nordic academia.
+You will be able to create groups and projects yourself and add collaborators.

 ### Who can use this service?

 Students, researchers, and staff affiliated with a Nordic academic institution.